 In addition to being vegetarian, most bob chorba varieties are also vegan and gluten-free, making them suitable for nearly everyone.
 That is probably why this dish is considered to be the national dish of the mountains in Bulgaria.
 You can, of course, add a bit of pork or sudjuk sausage if you like your meat or simply want some added protein.

-These are just a sampling of the many unique and very delicious foods and drinks you’ll find while traveling throughout Bulgaria.
+These are just a sampling of the many unique and very delicious Bulgarian meals and drinks you’ll find while traveling throughout Bulgaria.
 The longer your stay and the more you roam the nation, the more hidden flavors you’re likely to encounter.Share